the-crypt-keeper/tldw/README.md

     - I believe that this project can be a great tool for learning and research, and I'd like to see it develop to a point where it could be reasonably used as such.
     - In the meantime, if you don't care about data ownership or privacy, https://notebooklm.google/ is a good alternative that works, is free, and has a working RAG setup (unlike mine :cry:).
   - **Current features:**
-    - Ingest content(Video/Audio/epub/PDF/txt/websites) from a URL or a local file.
-Can be done in batches or singularly
+    - Ingest content(Video/Audio/epub/PDF/txt/websites) from a URL(single or multiple at once) or a local file(drag+drop).
-    - Transcription of Video/Audio content.
+    - Transcription of Video/Audio content using faster_whisper, with the ability to select the model to use.
     - Automatic summarization of content using an LLM API endpoint of your choice.
+A default prompt is used but you can set your own.
       - Various chunking options for summarization, as well as the ability to chain summaries together.
       - Ability to download the generated transcript, and summary as text files from the UI.
       - Ability to download the video/audio as files from the UI.
       - Can also _just_ download the video/audio from a URL.
+(Utilities tab)
-    - Storage of all the above into a SQLite DB, with search, tagging, and export functionality.
+    - Storage of all the above into a SQLite DB, with search(name/content/author/URL/keyword), tagging, and export functionality.
     - Search across all the content you've ingested, and review or modify it using SQLite FTS5 Search.
       - Ability to tag content with keywords, and search across those tags.
     - Chat with an LLM about the content you've ingested, or ask questions about it.
 (Multiple APIs Supported, 15! total)